kmaninis/OSVOS-caffe/README.md

 # One-Shot Video Object Segmentation (OSVOS)
+Visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation) for accessing the paper, and the pre-computed results.

 ![OSVOS](doc/ims/osvos.png)

 This is the implementation of our work `One-Shot Video Object Segmentation (OSVOS)`, for semi-supervised video object segmentation.
 OSVOS is based on a fully convolutional neural network architecture that is able to successively transfer generic semantic information, learned on ImageNet, to the task of foreground segmentation, and finally to learning the appearance of a single annotated object of the test sequence (hence one-shot).
 Experiments on DAVIS show that OSVOS is faster than currently available techniques and improves the state of the art by a significant margin (79.8% vs 68.0%).

-While the results of the paper were obtained by this code, we provide a TensorFlow implementation of OSVOS: [OSVOS-TensorFlow](https://github.com/scaelles/OSVOS-TensorFlow).
+While the results of the paper were obtained by this code, we also provide a TensorFlow implementation of OSVOS: [OSVOS-TensorFlow](https://github.com/scaelles/OSVOS-TensorFlow).

-Visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation) for accessing the paper, and the pre-computed results.

 ### Installation: